1Birdo/DHT-P2P-Net/README.md

 ![image](https://github.com/user-attachments/assets/99623939-b592-44e9-b4f9-f9fc53421b19)

 I unexpectedly received a random .MD file in my inbox detailing the technical specifications for building a botnet architecture.
 The sender claimed it was a request and even offered between $30k–$100k for the source code. 😕 This repository exists to expose this kind of shady behavior and attempt to build an open-source variant instead, especially since the person stopped replying after several email exchanges asking about requirements he went silent.
+I'm not hating on the guy im just a bit suspisious.

 ![image](https://github.com/user-attachments/assets/0599802e-b7c2-4396-a968-91f00f945a14)

-I'm not hating on the guy im just a bit suspisious.
+DHT / Packet Flow Summary:-
 ```text
 [Bot A] —FIND_NODE—> [Bot B]
 [Bot B] —NODES—> [Bot A]
 [Bot A] —FIND_VALUE—> [Bot C]
 [Bot C] —VALUE (Command)—> [Bot A]
 ```

 The .MD file content :-
 # P2P Botnet Technical Specification Document